DIGG (DIGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DIGG Historical Price

-According to the latest data gathered on DIGG live price page, the current price of DIGG is 543.74USD.
-The circulating supply of DIGG(DIGG) is 252.42 DIGG , giving it a market capitalization of $137.25K.
+According to the latest data gathered on DIGG live price page, the current price of DIGG is 575.11USD.
+The circulating supply of DIGG(DIGG) is 252.42 DIGG , giving it a market capitalization of $145.35K.

 The DIGG Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DIGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.